• Skip to primary navigation

 KL Hokkien Mee

-Whenever my husband and I travel back to his hometown in KL Malaysia, we must have these noodles!
-I love this dish because it uses humble ingredients, made in one pan, and done in little time!
+Whenever my husband and I travel back to his hometown of Kuala Lumpur, we must have these noodles!
+I love this dish because it uses humble ingredients, but the flavors are bold.

 Please scroll down to below recipe card for exact measurements.